-In the event of the proposed MidCoast Council office centralisation to Biripi Way, Taree, it is planned that the Forster civic precinct will also contain the MidCoast Council customer service centre in addition to the facilities outlined above.
+With the decision to relocate central Council office functions to one head office at Biripi Way Taree, the Forster civic precinct will now also contain the MidCoast Council customer service centre in addition to the facilities outlined above.

 The JRPP resolved that separate development consent should be sought for a proposed cinema, nightclub and child care centre, which was not granted approval as part of the recent approval.

 You can read the full decision on JRPP's website page.